kumailn/Algorithms/README.md

 # Algorithms
-- Just a bunch of algorithms
+- Just a bunch of algorithms with their solutions explained in detail.